orb-lang/cluster/doc/md/cluster.md

 #### Meta\-Object Protocol

-  One of the attractions of Lua is that it embraces the correct definition of "object" to use when programming anywhere near the C runtime\.
+  One of the attractions of Lua is that it embraces the correct definition ofobject" to use when programming anywhere near the C runtime\.

+"
 This is more than just a particular layout of memory, pointer references can make the instance of a particular object arbitrarily complex, but what an object **is** to the C programmer needn't be defined to point out that Lua uses